MicrosoftDocs/Viva/Viva/solutions/holistic-listening-discovery-workbook.md

 **Articulate your business priorities and needs.**

-In order to build your holistic employee listening strategy and design a program that reflects the needs of your organization, take time to align with your internal stakeholders.
+Build your holistic employee listening strategy and design a program that reflects the needs of your organization strategically.
+Take time to align with your internal stakeholders.

 Download and complete our [Holistic Listening Vision and Strategy Discovery Workbook](https://www.microsoft.com/download/details.aspx?id=106205).